Apr 26

 So, if we are to engage meaningfully amongst the wider class, we have to acknowledge this, and develop a strategy to prevent socialists/communists being dragged back, and to find new openings that enable us to advance both the case and the struggle for a genuine socialist/communist alternative.
 This means forming definite political platforms.
 The RCN is a platform in the SSP; the CPGB was part of a platform (Workers Unity) in the SSP.
 So let’s compare our roles in trying to build wider principled socialist unity.

-Now, just as Nick points out that the CPGB has already made many of the criticisms of the SWP and Socialist Party that I raised in my critique, so I will point out that the RCN publicly raised criticisms of the SSP Executive’s handling of the Tommy Sheridan affair, which he quite rightly criticises.
+Now, just as Nick points out that the CPGB has already made many of the criticisms of the SWP and Socialist Party that I raised in my critique, so I will point out that the RCN publicly raised criticisms of the SSP Executive’s handling of the Tommy Sheridan affair, which he also quite rightly criticises.
 The RCN was the only political organisation to oppose, in principle, socialists’ resort to the bourgeois courts to get legal rulings on how they conduct themselves.

 The split, which eventually emerged on the SSP Executive, was about the tactical advisability of a resort to the courts, not against the principle.
 The Executive, having unanimously warned against such a course of action in this particular case, came to an agreement with Sheridan, who insisted on ignoring this advice.
 In this agreement, he was allowed to stand down as SSP Convenor in order to pursue his court case as an individual.
 The Executive hoped this would remove the pressure upon the SSP itself.